First Grade Homeschooling: The Essentials!

 The goal is not to cram in as much information as possible before the year is over (and then chew our fingernails worrying that it will all be lost over the summer)!
 The goal is to go deep with the material, to have it work on your child’s soul, to be pondered and processed in his sleep, his play, and his art.
 You'll find that what's presented in first grade comes back again in new ways over the years in the spiral nature of the Waldorf curriculum.

 Most teachers begin the year with two weeks of form drawing main lessons.
 Form drawing is a subject unique to Waldorf education.
 It’s a will-building activity (hands) that promotes balance, trains the hand in preparation for writing and drawing, and provides an excellent introduction to lesson work for the first grader.
-Many teachers consider form drawing the most important subject in first grade (see what Eugene Swartz has to say about it here) and often lessons continue weekly after the first block.
+Many teachers consider form drawing the most important subject in first grade and often lessons continue weekly after the first block.

 You can learn more about First Grade Form Drawing in this post.